apiad/violetear/docs/examples/markup.md

 doc.body.add(menu("Home", "Products", "Pricing", "Abouts"))
 ```

-And while this works, it is a bit ugly for a couple of reasons.
-First, you need to remember to add that `parent()` at the end to make sure to return
-the `div` and not the `ul`, and as soon as you start complicating your markup logic a bit
-it is highly likely that you will return the wrong element a few items.

-But the main reason is that even though we encapsulated the concept of a menu,
+And while this works, it is unsatisfying because even though we encapsulated the concept of a menu,
 we didn't *abstracted* it.
 The minute we invoke the encapsulated functionality we lost the menu abstraction and
 we are left with a regular `div` with an `ul` and a bunch of `li`s inside.